Jehad Mostafa: Involvement with terrorism

-He married a Somali woman in 2005, and left the United States the same year.
+Mostafa married a Somali woman in 2005; and, that same year, departed from the United States.
 At the age of 23, he traveled to Sana'a, Yemen, and then to Somalia by 2006, where he engaged in fighting alongside the Islamic Courts Union seeking to expel Ethiopian troops from Somali territory.
 He then joined al-Shabaab, which was designated a Foreign Terrorist Organization by the U.S. State Department in 2008.

-Mostafa swiftly rose up the ranks of the group, serving as an explosives expert, propaganda expert, military instructor, and interpreter for the organization.
-By 2009, he has been a senior leader in al-Shabaab, and is believed to be the highest-ranking U.S. citizen in a foreign terrorist organization.
+Mostafa swiftly ascended through al-Shabaab's ranks, allegedly serving not only as an explosives expert, but as, furthermore, a propaganda expert, military instructor, and interpreter.
+By 2009, he has been considered a senior leader in al-Shabaab, and is believed to be the highest-ranking U.S. citizen in a foreign terrorist organization.

 In 2011, Mostafa appeared at an al-Shabaab press conference with al-Shabaab leadership.

-He reportedly has three wives in Somalia–one being a widow of a deceased al-Shabaab member–and an estimated sixteen children.
-He apparently narrowly evaded capture in a 2018 ground operation.
+He reportedly has three wives in Somalia–one of which being a widow of a deceased al-Shabaab member–and an estimated sixteen children.
+In a 2018 ground operation, Mostafa narrowly avoided capture.